-54. Not all adults whose human tissue may be used in research have the capacity to consent themselves.
+- Not all adults whose human tissue may be used in research have the capacity 54. to consent themselves.
 However, medical research involving adults who lack mental capacity can lead to innovations in healthcare which could substantially improve their health and quality of life, and that of others with similar conditions.
 It is therefore important that these adults are given the opportunity to participate in such research.
 However, certain safeguards need to be in place to ensure that this vulnerable group are protected when they do participate in research.
 Specialist RECs are required to approve such research and more information about these arrangements can be found on the Health Research Authority's (HRA) website.
-For detailed information about medical research involving adults who cannot consent, refer to the guidance on the HRA's website and MC Act and associated Code of Practice.

-55. It is important for those involved in research to be aware that, in addition to the consent provisions of the HT Act, they will need to adhere to other legal requirements such as the Data Protection Act 1998 and the common law duty of confidentiality.
+For detailed information about medical research involving adults who cannot consent, refer to the guidance on the HRA's website and MC Act and Mental Capacity Act Code of Practice.
+In Northern Ireland, reference should be made to the Mental Capacity Act (Northern Ireland) 2016 and the NI Mental Capacity Act Code of Practice (Only certain provisions have been commenced to date, but research provisions within the NI Act (Part 8 of the Act) were commenced in October 2019). - 55.
+It is important for those involved in research to be aware that, in addition to the consent provisions of the HT Act, they will need to adhere to other legal requirements such as the UK General Data Protection Regulation (UK GDPR), Data Protection Act 2018 and the common law duty of confidentiality.